BVisagie/windows-visual-directory-tree-generator/README.md

 ## Acknowledgments

-- 🛠️ Special thanks to ChatGPT for helping with the script.
+- 🛠️ Special thanks to ChatGPT for helping with the script. :smiley: